rong-hash/rong-hash.github.io/index.md

 <img class="profile-picture" src="img/me.jpg" >

 Hi!
-I am a master student of Computer Science at Institute of Computing Technology, Chinese Academy of Sciences, China.
+I am a first year master student of Computer Science at Institute of Computing Technology, Chinese Academy of Sciences, China.
 I'm fortunately supervised by [Prof. Ying Wang](https://wangying-ict.github.io/).
 Previously I got my bachelor degree at Zhejiang University and UIUC in 2024.
 My research interest is in LLM for hardware design right now.

 In 2024, I spent a wonderful spring at Tiktok working on Tiktok recommendation system refactoring.
-I brought engineer and business metrics improvement on multiple Tiktok Apps.
+I brought engineering and business metrics improvement to multiple TikTok apps.